Trump, lagging in polls, pressures Justice Department to target Democrats and criticizes Barr

 “Wow!!!
 NOW DO SOMETHING ABOUT THIS, THE BIGGEST OF ALL POLITICAL SCANDALS (IN HISTORY)!!!
 BIDEN, OBAMA AND CROOKED HILLARY LED THIS TREASONOUS PLOT!!!
 BIDEN SHOULDN’T BE ALLOWED TO RUN — GOT CAUGHT!!!” he wrote in one post.

-Trump’s power to unilaterally order federal action against individuals is limited, and he cannot alone purse a federal charge of treason against anyone.
+Trump’s power to unilaterally order federal action against individuals is limited, and he cannot alone pursue a federal charge of treason against anyone.

 Congressional Republicans retain some other outlets to get the type of information examined in Durham’s report before the public before the election, particularly in the GOP-led Senate, where three panels have been conducting parallel investigations into the origins of the federal government’s Trump-Russia probe.